necx512/GIUDA/TGS_on_behalf_of_someone.md

 4. Stealing a TGT ticket
 5. Then?
 If you make the right request then a TGS is the same as a TGT

-There are various ways to abuse a user's session on a device.
-But did you know that it is possible to spoof a TGT ticket receipt by a user using legitimate Windows functions?
+There are several methods to compromise a user's session on a device.
+Surprisingly, one of these involves spoofing a TGT ticket receipt using legitimate Windows functions

-Giuda allows you to get the tickets of the logged-in user even without having his password!
+GIUDA allows you to get the tickets of the logged-in user even without having his password!
 Today we will understand how GIUDA works

 ### What is (for the umpteenth time) a TGT

-A TGT is a special type of ticket that is issued to a user upon successful authentication in the Kerberos system.
-This process is carried out using the user's password and prevents the password from being transmitted over the network.
+A Ticket Granting Ticket (TGT) is a unique type of ticket issued to a user upon successful authentication in the Kerberos system.
+Generated using the user's password, the TGT ensures that the password is never transmitted over the network, enhancing security..

 Here's how TGT works.